How to Deal With Someone Who Blames You for Everything

 The thousands of couples I’ve counseled have asked me, “Why is everything my fault?
 They have also shown me what works for them.

-So what to do when you are in a situation like ‘wife blames me for everything’ or ‘husband blames me for everything.’
+So what do you do when you are in a situation like ‘wife blames me for everything’ or ‘husband blames me for everything?’

 1. Understand your partner’s mindset